 - Python’s official documentation on For Loops – The official documentation doesn’t go into as much depth as this tutorial, but it does review the basics of For Loops explain some related concepts like While Loops.

-- Dataquest’s free Python Fundamentals for Data Science course – Our Python fundamentals course offers a from-scratch introduction to coding in Python for data science.
+- Dataquest’s Python Fundamentals for Data Science course – Our Python fundamentals course offers a from-scratch introduction to coding in Python for data science.
 It covers lists, loops, and a whole lot more, and you can code iteractively right from within your browser.

-- Dataquest’s free Intermediate Python for Data Science course – When you feel like you’ve mastered For Loops and other core Python concepts, this is another free, interactive course that’ll help you take your Python skills to the next level.
+- Dataquest’s Intermediate Python for Data Science course – When you feel like you’ve mastered For Loops and other core Python concepts, this is another interactive course that’ll help you take your Python skills to the next level.

 - Free Data Sets for Practice – Practice For Loops on your own by grabbing a free data set from one of these sources and applying your new skills to large, real-world data sets.
 The data sets in the first section (for data visualization) should work particularly well for practice projects since they should already be relatively clean.

 Best of luck, and happy looping!